OL-sergio/OL-sergio/README.md

 A comprehensive task management application for organizing daily activities, setting reminders, and tracking productivity.

 **Key Features:**
-- ✏️ Create, edit, and organize tasks
+- ✏️ Create, edit, and organize task
-- 📅 Calendar integration and scheduling
 - 🔔 Smart notifications and reminders
-- 📊 Progress tracking and analytics
 - 🏷️ Categories and priority management

 ---